angular/universal/README.md

 We believe that using the word "universal" is correct when referring to a JavaScript Application that runs in more environments than the browser. (inspired by [Universal JavaScript](https://medium.com/@mjackson/universal-javascript-4761051b7ae9))

 # Universal Team
-- PatrickJS and Jeff Whelpley - Founders of the Angular Universal project
+- PatrickJS and Jeff Whelpley - Founders of the Angular Universal project.
+(Universal rendering is also called [PatrickJS-ing](https://twitter.com/jeffbcross/status/846512930971516928))
 - Mark Pieszak - Contributor and Evangelist, ASP.NET Core Engine
 - Jason Jean - Express engine and Universal support for CLI
 - Wassim Chegham - Contributor and Evangelist, Hapi engine developer.
 [Angular for the rest of us](https://medium.com/google-developer-experts/angular-universal-for-the-rest-of-us-922ca8bac84), [Angular outside the browser](http://slides.com/wassimchegham/angular2-universal#/)